Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Submitting Your Formal Disposition Application

-Once you have completed the pre-application planning for your disposition, you will be able to submit your application to Environment and Parks (AEP) (the Department) or the Alberta Energy Regulator (AER) (the Agency).
+Once you have completed the pre-application planning for your disposition, you will be able to submit your application to the Alberta government or the Alberta Energy Regulator (AER) (the Agency).
 Below is a summary of some key things you should be aware of while making an application submission.

 All these steps are available in more detail at:

 Additional information on how to complete supplements and other information for formal dispositions can be found at: